-11. CCTV
+12. CCTV

-We use CCTV in various locations around the school site to ensure it remains safe.
+We use CCTV in various locations around the Trust and its Schools to ensure safety.
 We will adhere to the ICO's code of practice for the use of CCTV.

-We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
+The Trust and its Schools do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed Elaine Fletcher
+Any enquiries about the CCTV system should be directed to Howard Prince, prince.h@sjt.mmat.org.uk